cminst/RGCNN/README.md

 ## Regularized Graph CNN for Point Cloud Segmentation

-This code is a PyTorch implementation of our preprinted paper, [RGCNN: Regularized Graph CNN for Point Cloud Segmentation][arxiv], ACM MultiMedia, 2018.
+This code is a PyTorch implementation of [RGCNN: Regularized Graph CNN for Point Cloud Segmentation][arxiv], ACM MultiMedia, 2018.

 ## Installation